close-dev-team/mobile-close-channel-sdk-android/README.md

 * minSdkVersion 23
 * targetSdkVersion 30

-⚠️ For min sdk version you can only use the same or a higher version (if you need a lower version, please let us know) ⚠️ For target sdk version you can only use the same or a lower version (if you need a higher version, please let us know)
+⚠️ For min sdk version you can only use the same or a higher version (if you need a lower version, please let us know)</br>
+⚠️ For target sdk version you can only use the same or a lower version (if you need a higher version, please let us know)

+Our conversational channel SDK works best on phones in only in potrait mode

-⚠️ tablet are not supported (only phones)
+⚠️ tablet and landscape mode are not supported

 ### Permissions